Skegness: Sport

 Skegness is home to Skegness Town A.F.C., which plays at the Vertigo Stadium on Wainfleet Road; known as The Lilywhites, the club was founded in 1947 and has been in the Northern Counties East Football League since 2018.
 Another team, Skegness United F.C., folded in 2018.
 The town has a rugby club, Skegness R.U.F.C., which plays in the Midlands 4 East (North) division of the Nottinghamshire, Lincolnshire and Derbyshire Rugby Football Union, and has a clubhouse on Wainfleet Road.
 Skegness Cricket Club traces its origins to at least 1877 and has its ground on Richmond Drive.
 There is also the Skegness Yacht Club, Indoor Bowls Club and Skegness Town Bowls Club.
 Skegness Stadium, just outside the town, hosts stock car racing.
 Seacroft golf course is a traditional 18-hole links course at the southern end of Skegness.
 It was designed by Willie Fernie and opened in 1900, replacing a 9-hole course built in 1895.

+The Skegness Beach Race takes place annually on the beach.
+The event, organised by the Amateur Motor Cycle Association (AMCA), transforms the beach into a series of jumps and deep corners and features various races for motorcycles and quads.